aminehmida/medots/README.md

 ### APK package for Alpine Linux

-Download the latest `.apk` file for your architecture from the (release page)[https://github.com/aminehmida/medots/releases/latest]
+Download the latest `.apk` file for your architecture from the [release page](https://github.com/aminehmida/medots/releases/latest).
 The package is not signed.
-You can still verify the package comparing its sha256 against values in `checksums_sha256.txt` file.
+You can still verify the package by comparing its sha256 against values in `checksums_sha256.txt` file.
 After that you can use `--allow-insecure` flag:

 ```shell
 sha256sum --check --ignore-missing checksums_sha256.txt